 Creating something that resembles a Fabergé egg requires an altogether different approach.
 Mind you, I’m not suggesting that it’s a better one.
 Task me with the job of crafting some sort of intricate pattern, and there’s a good chance our evening would be forever remembered by my children as, “that one Easter where Dad threw a chair out the window.”

 The simple truth remains: there are an unlimited ways to decorate an egg.

-It does seem that my favorite eggs I’ve decorated are the ones in which I put a little creativity into it.
+It does seem that my favorite eggs I’ve decorated are the ones into which I put a little creativity.
 Because I couldn’t just leave all the fun to the kids, I started drawing faces on a few of them.
 Eventually, someone suggested that it wouldn’t take much to make one look like Captain Underpants, and so that’s what I did.

 I didn’t set out that evening to create a Captain Underpants egg.
 Sometimes we have to try a few different techniques before we settle on one that suits us and lights us up.
 I call that tinkering.